 - Take social action by working individually and collaboratively to share knowledge and solve problems in the family, workplace and community, and by participating as a member of the community.

 Media literacy promotes an individual’s capacity to simultaneously empower and protect themselves and their communities.
 In this way, information needs are both personal and civic.
 There is also a tendency in Academia to limit our activity to simply being critical at the expense of creativity.
 This severely limits our thinking and blinds us to our own assumptions.
-Therefore, in this upper-division university-level course, you are required to both think critically and act creatively.
+Therefore, in this 3-credit course, you are required to both think critically and act creatively.
 Meaning, it requires you to do media literacy: Engage in all aspects of the media literacy cycle listed above (e.g., access, analyze, evaluate, create, reflect, and act) using as your intellectual (and in some cases, physical) playground the mediated world of food.
 Ideally, this course will provide you with a robust media literacy experience to magnify your particular program of study in the School of Communication and Media.

 Hobbs, R. (2010).
 Digital and Media Literacy: A Plan of Action.
 Washington, DC: The Aspen Institute.